rinadelph/Agent-MCP/README.md

 ![Agent Workflow](agent-workflow_resized.png)

-A framework for creating multi-agent systems using the MCP (Multi-Agent Collaboration Protocol) for coordinated, efficient AI collaboration.
+A framework for creating multi-agent systems using the MCP (Model Context Protocol) for coordinated, efficient AI collaboration.

 ## Quick Start Guide